The Suzuki Method - A Snapshot

 Education, Training, and Awards

-- Senior at BYU pursuing a BA in music (violin focus)
+- Graduated from BYU with a BA in music (violin focus), December 2025

 - Suzuki Certified in "Every Child Can" & Suzuki Violin Book 1 Intermountain Suzuki String Institute (ISSI), 2023 & 2025

-- 1 year of teaching experience, with previous violin tutoring experience
+- Started teaching in Fall 2024, with previous violin tutoring experience

 - Member of the BYU Philharmonic Orchestra, 2024-2025